mpaktiti/blog/content/blog/thigs-that-make-me-happy/index.md

 description: "A list of things that put a smile on my face"
 ---

 Not unlikely Julie Andrews, I also have a list of my favorite things.
-The list is a work in progress and I hope I never stop adding new things that make me happy.
+The list is a work in progress and I hope I never stop finding new things that make me happy.

 ---

 A freshly made bed.